hunterpope03/personal-cs-projects/basic-front-end-calculator/v1.0.0/README.md

 # Basic-Front-End-Calculator v1.0.0

-NOTE: To access this project's webpage, visit the Pages section of this repository.
-This webpage contains links to all of the projects in this repository.
+NOTE: To access this project's webpage, visit this link:  https://hunterpope03.github.io/personal-cs-projects/basic-front-end-calculator/v1.0.0/

 This basic front-end calculator was created using HTML, CSS, and JavaScript (including the jQuery library).
 It functions similarly to the pre-iOS 18 calculator, offering automatic calculations where certain expressions are instantly evaluated upon being entered.
 It supports basic arithmetic, unary, and decimal operations with a responsive user-interface.
 I utilized jQuery heavily to simplify DOM manipulation, creating a smooth-flowing experience for any user.